Song of the Prairies

 Review:

-On Christmas Day 2022, Andrew was working on his 3 movement Sonata for Bassoon and Piano (Opus 121), when he fell ill, and was taken into Worcestershire Royal Hospital, where he died on 2nd January 2023.
-Fortunately, he had almost finished Movement 3 of the Sonata.
+On Christmas Day 2022, Andrew was working on his 3 movement Sonata for Bassoon and Piano (Opus 121), when he fell ill, and was taken into Worcestershire Royal Hospital, where he tragically died on 2nd January 2023.
+He had almost finished Movement 3 of the Sonata.
 Our daughter Paula took on the task of completing Movement 3.
 She added a Coda, which is a transcription of the ending of Andrew’s Song of the Prairies.

 Have you performed in any of these works or come to watch?